QuantEcon/lecture-source-jl/rst_files/introduction_to_types.rst

     search: diff symdiff setdiff symdiff! setdiff!
 Cptrdiff_t

-    diff(A::AbstractVector) # Finite difference operator of matrix or vector A
+    diff(A::AbstractVector) # finite difference operator of matrix or vector A

-    # If A is a matrix, specify the dimension over which to operate with the dims keyword argument
+    # if A is a matrix, specify the dimension over which to operate with the dims keyword argument
     diff(A::AbstractMatrix; dims::Integer)